allisonmcw/CSE201_Group-8/Documentation_with_Instructions.md

 	<li>.gitignore</li>
 </ol>

+# For future developers:
+To continue to work on our project, start with the GUI.java file.
+Then continues with other files.
+All files relate back to the GUI.java. admin.java is for administrator request page; commentDriver.java is for comment page; filterDriver.java is for the Filter JMenuBar up on top; login.java is for the login/create account page; and SortedGUI.java is essentially identical to GUI.java, excepts all applications here are sorted.
+That being said, whatever is added into GUI.java needs to be added into SortedGUI.java for smooth sync.
 # PLEASE CONTACT US IMMEDIATELY IF THE PROGRAM CANNOT READ IN THE FILES
 There might be some errors around the file path.